-Physics 178/278 - The biophysical basis of neurons and networks
+Physics 178/278 - Biophysics and dynamics of neurons and networks

 (Thoughts without content are empty, intuitions without concepts are blind.*)